lineality/Online_Voting_Using_One_Time_Pads/README.md

 - rules, policies, and procedures on best practice
 - rules, policies, and procedures on rules
 - rules, policies, and procedures on disinformation & nihilism
+- rules, policies, and procedures on interactions between separate or connected groups holding elections.

 # Best Practice Examples
 - never record any private information in an internet or public exposed system, e.g. use a random id.